Redmine do not send notification emails if a recipients email address is not valid

 As the account involved is a generic account in my case, I disabled all notifications for it.
 But if for a reason or another a previously valid email address becomes invalid (employee leaving a company...), it will block notifications for everyone else - which I think is a major issue.

-#14 Updated by Dariusz Kowalski almost 3 years ago
+#14 Updated by Dariusz Kowalski about 3 years ago

 I have the same issue.